Prap21/Weather-App/README.md

 # How It Works
 Enter a city name in the search bar to get the current weather details.
 Weather details such as temperature, humidity, and condition (e.g., sunny, rainy) will be displayed dynamically.
-If geolocation is enabled, the app can fetch and display the weather for your current location.